 Translations

-• documents must be translated into a language other than Dutch or English;
+• documents in a language other than Dutch or English must be translated;

 • you send the document in the original language and the original translation;

-• the translation must be done by a sworn translator.
+• The translation must be carried out by a sworn translator.
 The translator provides the translation with a hallmark.

 Copy of the translation?

-If you wish to provide a copy of the original translation, you must have it certified.
-The table on this page shows who is allowed to certify a translation.
+If you wish to submit a copy of the original translation, you must have it certified.
+The table on this page shows who is authorized to certify a translation.

 Important to know

-• We strongly recommend that you do not send original documents, but certified copies.
-Unfortunately, documents are often lost in the mail.
+• We strongly advise you not to send original documents, but certified copies.
+Unfortunately, documents are frequently lost in the mail.

-• If you still want to send an original document, this is at your own risk.
+• If you still wish to send an original document, you do so at your own risk.

 • Originals and/or certified copies will be returned to you once by registered post.
-If these documents are returned to us, they will be taken to a central archive and collection is only possible by appointment.
+If these documents are returned to us, they will be taken to a central archive and collection will only be possible by appointment.

 • A translator can only certify translations or copies of translations.
 The translator can never certify the original document.